 MongoDB will use commercially reasonable efforts to maximize the availability of its MongoDB Atlas Service, and provides performance guarantees as detailed below.
 This Service Level Agreement (“SLA”) applies only to MongoDB Atlas deployments at level M30 or above that have been up for a minimum of 24 hours.
 The SLA does not apply to any other product offered by MongoDB.
 Capitalized terms have the meaning set forth in the Cloud Terms of Service unless otherwise set forth below.

 If we do not achieve and maintain the SLA as set forth on this page, then you may be eligible for a credit towards a portion of your monthly service fees.
-We may modify the terms of this SLA on 90 days notice.
+We will provide at least 90 days advance notice for adverse changes to this SLA.

 |Monthly Uptime Percentage||Service Credit|